-The UNBC Scholars program recognizes outstanding Grade 11 students in Northern BC and the Yukon for outstanding academic achievement.
+The UNBC Scholars program recognizes Grade 11 students in Northern BC and Yukon for outstanding academic achievement.

-The scholarship will take the form of a waiver of full tuition and course fees to a maximum of 120 credits (or the number of credits required for a bachelor's degree).
-Students will not apply to be UNBC Scholars.
-Rather, at the conclusion of the academic year, each high school in Northern BC and Yukon (see following list) will indicate the student with the highest grade point average at the end of Grade 11 (minimum 80%).
+The scholarship will take the form of a waiver of full tuition to a maximum of 120 credits (or the number of credits required for a bachelor's degree).
+Students do not apply to be UNBC Scholars.
+Rather, at the start of their Grade 12 year, each high school in Northern BC and Yukon (see the following list) will indicate the student with the highest grade point average based on the student's Grade 11 marks (minimum 80%).
 The GPA will be calculated on the basis of the highest grade received in English 11 or 12 or English First Peoples 11 or 12, and the highest grade received in Math 11 or 12, and the next four highest marks in Grade 11 courses (to include three academic courses and one elective).

 UNBC will make provisional offers of admission to the students who are selected as UNBC Scholars.
 If a student selected as a UNBC Scholar does not maintain at least an 80% average in Grade 12, or if they choose not to attend UNBC, they waive all rights to the scholarship program, which is not transferable to any other student or institution.
-Other student fees, such as the application for admission fee, student society fees, and fees for athletics and recreation will be the responsibility of the recipient.
+Other student fees, such as the student society fees, and fees for athletics and recreation will be the responsibility of the recipient.
 The recipient will also be required to pay for all of their books and course materials.
 While UNBC Scholars will be guaranteed a place in residence if they wish, they will be responsible for residence fees.
 The scholarship is renewable each year provided the student maintains at least a "B" average over the academic year, enrolls as a full-time student, and completes 24 credit hours each academic year (with registration in at least 12 credit hours of course work in each of the September and January semesters).

 The recipients must:

-A) Meet UNBC Admission requirements (see the academic calendar for details),
+A) Meet UNBC Admission requirements (refer to the academic calendar for details),

 The scholarship is renewable annually, provided the student:

-A) Maintains at least a B average at UNBC, and
+A) Maintains at least a "B" average over the academic year, and

 B) Remains registered as a full-time student in at least 12 credit hours in each of the September and January semesters.
 Students in co-op semesters will have the scholarship deferred to the next study semester.